alexsky177/chat/readme.md

 Work same as python version xtekky, but no have some small functions (stop generate answer, etc.)

-You can see interface on screenshot.png file
+You can see interface on screenshot.png file.